Aslan11/crypto-trading-agents/README.md

 Required environment variables:

-- `OPENAI_API_KEY` – enables the broker and ensemble agents to use OpenAI models.
+- `OPENAI_API_KEY` – enables the broker and execution agents to use OpenAI models.
 - `COINBASEEXCHANGE_API_KEY` and `COINBASEEXCHANGE_SECRET` – API credentials for Coinbase Exchange.
 - `TEMPORAL_ADDRESS`, `TEMPORAL_NAMESPACE` and `TASK_QUEUE` – Temporal connection settings (defaults are shown in `.env`).
 - `MCP_PORT` – port for the MCP server (defaults to `8080`).